Is my data backed up?

 How long do you keep backups?

 Forever, however, we recycle every 30 days, throwing away all but the latest copies.
-So if you lose a file we can get it back as long as you realize, and let us know, within four weeks.
+So if you lose a file we can get it back as long as you realize, and let us know, before 30 days has elapsed.
 This does not mean that if a file is older than 30 days we don't have it.
 As long as a file is still on the system, i.e. it has not been deleted, we will always have the 'latest' copy, even if it's several years old.
 We aim to retain all data for at least 20 years.